 He’s going to a be a really obnoxious guest, somewhere between that one friend who’s so successful and doing so much with their life that you just want to punch them in the face and that one uncle you always regret inviting to family gatherings.
 Also, this ties directly into the first point.
 Bill Maher is the catalyst to point out just how much this relationship is not working.
 He manages to highlight every problem they have with each other, just by being there.

-Judging from the size of the mansion in the film, the characters in House II are on the higher end of the social scale.
-At some point they call in an electrician, which they had forgotten about because of chasing a magic skull.
-They start to immediately assume that this electrician is blissfully unaware and ill-prepared to deal with the situation of their house.
+Judging from the size of the mansion in the film, the characters in House II are on the higher end of the economic scale.
+At some point, they call in an electrician, which they had forgotten about because of chasing a magic skull.
+They start to immediately assume this electrician is blissfully unaware and ill-prepared to deal with the situation at their house.
 But Bill Towner is actually a cosmic adventurer who is the only one prepared to deal with what’s going on, he saves their asses and their electricity… he just does his job.